iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

     - `ports` optional network ports to be assigned, consisting of `port` and `property` entry; ephemeral if negative; substituted in extrapolated in ´$${}´ property expressions in `args`
     - `home` optional home directory of the process
     - `waitFor` whether the process shall be executed and completed before continuing (default `true`)
+  - `artifacts` file set of files to be copied into `platformDir` artifacts directory before starting platform processes, considered only if `platformDir` is given.

 # Process execution